Relaxation (physics): In condensed matter physics

 In condensed matter physics, relaxation is usually studied as a linear response to a small external perturbation.
 Since the underlying microscopic processes are active even in the absence of external perturbations, one can also study "relaxation in equilibrium" instead of the usual "relaxation into equilibrium" (see fluctuation-dissipation theorem).

 Stress relaxation

 In continuum mechanics, stress relaxation is the gradual disappearance of stresses from a viscoelastic medium after it has been deformed.

 Dielectric relaxation time

-In dielectric materials, the dielectric polarization P depends on the electric field E. If E changes, P(t) reacts: the polarization relaxes towards a new equilibrium.
+In dielectric materials, the dielectric polarization P depends on the electric field E. If E changes, P(t) reacts: the polarization relaxes towards a new equilibrium, i.e., the surface charges equalize.
 It is important in dielectric spectroscopy.
 Very long relaxation times are responsible for dielectric absorption.

 The dielectric relaxation time is closely related to the electrical conductivity.
 In a semiconductor it is a measure of how long it takes to become neutralized by conduction process.
 This relaxation time is small in metals and can be large in semiconductors and insulators.